rvsrvs/jasdev.github.io/_posts/2020-4-2-materialization.md

 [^2]: No fret if you’re meeting `Never` for the first time.
 The NSHipster folks have [a fantastic entry](https://nshipster.com/never/) on the type.

-[^3]: If you’re open to operators, importing a Prelude of choice can rework the `catch` to [this form](https://gist.github.com/jasdev/2158a4605cf0d9df377a7602cc81a5ea).
+[^3]: If you’re open to operators, importing your Prelude of choice can rework the `catch` to [this form](https://gist.github.com/jasdev/2158a4605cf0d9df377a7602cc81a5ea).

 ⇒